• Menu

 Depending on your boat safety equipment, you are allowed to sail a certain distance from the shore line.
 The Spanish government has invented 7 different zones, ranging from 0 mile (within harbor or protected waters), 2 mile , 5 mile 12 mile 25 mile 60 mile to unlimited, zona 1.

 Upon buying a boat in Spain your boat will be certified, at your cost, for one of these zones.
-Many sail boats we see are in category (zona) 4, (maximum 12 miles from the shore) and thus not allowed to sail to the Balearic islands (zona 2).
+Many sailboats we see are in category (zona) 4, (maximum 12 miles from the shore) and thus not allowed to sail to the Balearic islands (zona 2).
 Additional cost to get your boat licensed for zona 2 will be well over 4000 euro.
-Safety equipment such as a life boat needs to be tested yearly, by a Spanish certified institute at your cost.
-The boat has to go out the water every 5 years, not to document errors in the hull, but to check if the boat meets the theoretical requirements.
+Safety equipment such as a lifeboat needs to be tested yearly, by a Spanish-certified institute at your cost.
+The boat has to go out of the water every 5 years, not to document errors in the hull, but to check if the boat meets the theoretical requirements.
+To be honest in reality these requirements are not always enforced, none the less it leaves you with an uncanny feeling.

 Spanish Boat registration